the-crypt-keeper/tldw/README.md

   - The end goal of this project, is to be a personal research multi-tool/data assistant/young lady's illustrated primer, that is capable of ingesting:
     * audio, videos, articles, free form text, documents, and books,
   - as text into a SQLite DB, so that you can then search and chat with it at any time on your own device/locally.
-    - (Plus act as a nice way of creating your personal 'media' database, so you can )
+    - (Plus act as a nice way of creating your personal 'media' database, a personal digital library with search!)
   - And of course, this is all open-source/free, with the idea being that this can massively help people in their efforts of research and learning.
     - I don't plan to pivot and turn this into a commercial project.
 I do plan to make a server version of it, with the potential for offering a hosted version of it, but that's a ways off.
     - If anything, I'd like to see this project be used in schools, universities, and research institutions, as well as by individuals who are looking to learn and grow. (or at least something like this project; small goals :p)